docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_2.5.md

 This page allow you to reoprt issues with specific priority about your projects.
 An issue fix can:

-* be affected to a user
+* be affected to a user,
-* concern documents and / or parts that you add in tab "Affected items"
+* concern documents and / or parts that you add in tab "Affected items",
-* belong to a category
+* belong to a category.

 List of available categories: adaptive, corrective, perfective, preventive.